DG CREATIVE WELLBEING PROJECT

-Co-ordinated by OutPost Arts, 'DG Creative Wellbeing' is a ground-breaking regional programme of artistic and cultural opportunities, events and activities that enhance people’s wellbeing, communities, and healthcare environments.
+A ground-breaking regional programme of artistic and cultural opportunities, events and activities that enhance people’s wellbeing and improve community and healthcare environments.

 In 2021-22, following the successful delivery of a pilot creative prescribing project in Langholm during lockdown, and with support from SOSE, NHS Endowment Fund and Holywood Trust, OPA carried out a 6-month research and development project to map existing creative wellbeing strategies and stakeholders, scope opportunities, and potential partnerships and identify and co-design next steps via engagement and consultation.